 Since the winter is one of the rainiest times of year in Paris, you’ll definitely want to pack an umbrella.
 It might not rain all day or it might drizzle for hours.
 It’s never super heavy, the mist just lingers in the air.
 Having a winter hat that is water resistant is a good idea as is a coat that is water resistant (most wool and puffer jackets are water resistant if not waterproof).

 I love wearing makeup no matter where I travel.
-I packed this matte red lipstick from Sephora in 01 Always Red, this bronzer from Tarte (it’s waterproof!
+I packed this matte red lipstick, this bronzer from Tarte (it’s waterproof!
 Amazing!), and my favorite eyebrow pencil from Anastasia.
 A minimal look that made me feel good walking out the door.
 Pack whatever makes you feel good, but just remember you’re going to be taking scarves and hats on and off and the air is a little bit damp, so makeup that’s waterproof is best.

 Like this post?
 Pin it for later!